ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 that no bound is specified.

-### TCP-specific Property: User Timeout {#tcp-uto}
+## TCP-specific Properties: User Timeout Option (UTO) {#tcp-uto}

-This property specifies, for the case TCP becomes the chosen transport protocol:
+These properties specifies configurations for the User Timeout Option (UTO), in case TCP becomes the chosen transport protocol.
+Implementation is optional and of course only sensible if TCP is implemented in the transport system.

+All of the below parameters are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).

-Advertised User Timeout (name: tcp.user-timeout-value, type: Integer):
+### Advertised User Timeout

+Name:
+: tcp.user-timeout-value

+Type:
+: Integer

+Default:
+:the TCP default

-: a time value (default: the TCP default) to be advertised via the User Timeout Option (UTO) for the TCP at the remote endpoint to adapt its own "Timeout for aborting Connection" (see {{conn-timeout}}) value accordingly.
+This time value is advertised via the TCP User Timeout Option (UTO) {{?RFC5482}} at the remote endpoint to adapt its own "Timeout for aborting Connection" (see {{conn-timeout}}) value accordingly.

-User Timeout Enabled (name: tcp.user-timeout, type: Boolean):
+### User Timeout Enabled

+Name:
+: tcp.user-timeout

+Type:
+: Boolean

+Default:
+: false

-: a boolean (default false) to control whether the UTO option is enabled for a connection.
+This property controls whether the UTO option is enabled for a connection.
 This applies to both sending and receiving.

-Changeable (name: tcp.user-timeout-recv, type: Boolean):
+### Timeout Changeable (

+Name:
+: tcp.user-timeout-recv

+Type:
+: Boolean

+Default:
+: true

-: a boolean (default true) which controls whether the "Timeout for aborting Connection" (see {{conn-timeout}}) may be changed based on a UTO option received from the remote peer.
+This property controls whether the "Timeout for aborting Connection" (see {{conn-timeout}}) may be changed based on a UTO option received from the remote peer.
 This boolean becomes false when "Timeout for aborting Connection" (see {{conn-timeout}}) is used.

-All of the above parameters are optional (e.g., it is possible to specify "User Timeout Enabled" as true, but not specify an Advertised User Timeout value; in this case, the TCP default will be used).

 ## Soft Errors